Home » #Technology » MariaDB Basic Queries: A Start-up Guide to Essential Operations

 MariaDB Basic Queries: A Start-up Guide to Essential Operations

 MariaDB, a popular open-source relational database management system, offers a wide range of powerful features and capabilities, We discussed about it in my Legacy Powerhouse: MySQL and MariaDB Still Reign Supreme.
-In this blog post, I will guide you with the fundamentals of MariaDB by covering essential query operations.
+In this Tech Concept, I will guide you with the fundamentals of MariaDB by covering essential query operations.
 We will walk through creating a schema, creating a table, inserting data of various data types, updating records, executing SELECT queries, and performing aggregate functions.
 Each section will provide detailed explanations along with relevant code snippets.
 Let’s dive in!

 MariaDB uses SQL: